Big Catch

 Suki’s Kimono by Chieri Uegaki, illustrated by Stéphane Jorisch

 It is hot and sticky in Japan during the summer!
-Silk kimono (or the less expensive synthetic not authentic polyester) would be sweltering to wear.
+A silk kimono (or the less expensive synthetic not authentic polyester) would be sweltering to wear.
 Kimono also have more layers.
 The yukata is a simple cotton robe that you wear by itself.
 It’s lightweight and airy.
 It’s perfect for summer and, in fact, the summer “kimono.”
 I use mine as a bathrobe! [picture book, ages 4 and up]

 Soul Lanterns by Shaw Kuzki